JuliaLang/julia/doc/src/manual/control-flow.md

 Without the `break` keyword, the above `while` loop would never terminate on its own, and the `for` loop would iterate up to 1000.
 These loops are both exited early by using `break`.

-In other circumstances, it is handy to be able to stop an iteration and move on to the next one immediately.
-The `continue` keyword accomplishes this:
+In other circumstances, it can be useful to move straight to the next iteration before reaching the end of the loop's body.
+This can be done using the `continue` keyword:

 ```jldoctest
 julia> for i = 1:10